 The authors of Treachery in Bordeaux, the first in the Winemaker Detective series, are Epicures.
-Jean-Pierre Alaux is a magazine, radio and television journalist when he is not writing novels in southwestern France.
-He is a genuine wine and food lover and recently won the Antonin Carême prize for his cookbook La Truffe sur le Soufflé, which he wrote with the chef Alexis Pélissou.
+Jean-Pierre Alaux is a magazine, radio and TV journalist when he is not writing novels in southwestern France.
 He is the grandson of a winemaker and exhibits a real passion for wine and winemaking.
 For him, there is no greater common denominator than wine.
-He gets a sparkle in his eye when he talks about the Winemaker Detective series, which he coauthors with Noël Balen.
+He gets a sparkle in his eye when he talks about the Winemaker Detective, which he coauthors with Noël Balen.
 Noël lives in Paris, where he shares his time between writing, making records, and lecturing on music.
 He plays bass, is a music critic and has authored a number of books about musicians in addition to his novel and short-story writing.

-Jean-Pierre Alaux recently won the Prix Antonin Carême for a recent cookbook, and the Académie d’Occitanie’s Prix des Lettres for another detective series he writes.
+Jean-Pierre Alaux won the Prix Antonin Carême for a cookbook, and the Académie d’Occitanie’s Prix des Lettres for another detective series he writes.

 Jean-Pierre Alaux and Noël Balen on a virtual blog tour for the print release of Deadly Tasting, a new Winemaker Detective mystery.
 Nine books up for grabs in a giveaway too.

 Winemaker Detective series author Noël Balen shares his list of favorite wine bars in Paris.